-Other cities in The Netherlands will probably hate me for this (sorry Amsterdam, The Hague, Eindhoven, Maastricht, Breda and others), but maybe, probably Rotterdam is the most interesting city in The Netherlands nowadays.
+Other cities in The Netherlands will probably hate me for this (sorry Amsterdam, The Hague, Eindhoven, Maastricht, Breda, and others), but maybe, probably Rotterdam is the most interesting city in The Netherlands nowadays.
+Over the last years, Rotterdam has involved in an extremely vibrant, creative, edgy city with plenty of opportunities to spend the day, weekend or even longer.
+Since January 2021, Rotterdam is one of my two hometowns (next to Gent, Belgium).
 So, these are the best tips for Rotterdam – according to me that is.

 Why you will love Rotterdam